 This course is designed to further develop the concepts within the three domains of the individual, healthcare, and nursing.
-Emphasis is placed on the concepts of acid-base, metabolism, cellular regulation, oxygenation, infection, stress/coping, health-wellness-illness, communication, caring interventions, managing care, safety, quality improvement, and informatics.
+Emphasis is placed on the concepts of acid-base, metabolism, cellular regulation, oxygenation, stress/coping, health-wellness-illness, communication, caring interventions, managing care, safety, quality improvement, and informatics.
 Upon completion, students should be able to provide safe nursing care incorporating the concepts identified in this course.

-NUR 113 Family Health Concepts 3 0 6 5 Prerequisite: NUR 111
+Family Health Concepts NUR 113 Prerequisite: NUR 111

 This course is designed to further develop the concepts within the three domains of the individual, healthcare, and nursing.
-Emphasis is placed on the concepts of oxygenation, sexuality, reproduction, grief/loss, mood/affect, behaviors, development, family, health-wellness-illness, communication, caring interventions, managing care, safety, and advocacy.
+Emphasis is placed on the concepts of oxygenation, sexuality, reproduction, grief/ loss, mood/affect, behaviors, development, family, health-wellnessillness, communication, caring interventions, managing care, safety, and advocacy.
 Upon completion, students should be able to provide safe nursing care incorporating the concepts identified in this course.